 The following links contain everything I've learned in the past ten years working, living and traveling around Taiwan.

-Please, use the guestbook to let me know how you like this site or how I could improve it.
-You can also contact me if you have a question about anything related to travel in Taiwan, and I'll do my best to reply when I have a minute.
+You can contact me if you have a question about anything related to travel in Taiwan, and I'll do my best to reply when I have a minute.
 Thanks for your visit.
 Have a fun trip!